manq2010/portfolio-v1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Thank you [Microverse](https://www.microverse.org/) for the project
+- Thank you all my friends in the industry for pushing me to work on my portfolio.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>